hmrc/manage-transit-movements-departure-frontend/README.md

 :-------------------------:|:-------------------------:
 ![Text input with statement heading and visible label that asks the question](images/TextInputWithStatementHeading.png) | ![Text input used for address fields](images/AddressTextInput.png)

-There is similar logic behind the InputYesNo and InputSelect component view models.
+There is similar logic behind the `InputYesNo` and `InputSelect` component view models.

 ### User answers reader
-This microservice has been quite experimental in the approach taken towards navigation.
-This is primarily driven by the UserAnswersReader.
+The navigation in this microservice is primarily driven by the `UserAnswersReader`.
+This is so navigation and task list statuses can be driven by the same logic.
-For any given JourneyDomainModel, a user answers reader is defined as the steps taken in order to have a valid set of user answers for that particular journey, often dependent on a series of other answers from previous sections.
+For any given `JourneyDomainModel`, a user answers reader is defined as the steps taken in order to have a valid set of user answers for that particular journey, often dependent on a series of other answers from previous sections.
 Depending on the state of the user answers, the reader will either return a `Right` when the answers are in a completed state, or a `Left` when they are not.
 The `Right` contains an instance of the journey domain model, which has a corresponding `routeIfCompleted` (generally a check your answers page) to navigate to.
 The `Left` contains an instance of the page that caused the reader to fail, which has a corresponding `route` to navigate to.
+Both have a list of the pages read by the user answers reader.
+Knowing this and the current page we can then accurately determine where to take the user to.

 This logic is utilised by the navigators, add-to-list change links, and task list links.